cs6440-the-a-team/Wait-Time-Management/Deployment.md

 https://docs.docker.com/engine/installation/

 ### Build and run docker containers
 This will launch 3 docker containers, one for the database, one for the frontend, and one for the backend.
-The front end will serve on port 80 for http and 443 for https SSL.
+The front end will serve on port 80.
 You may test succesful deployment by navigating in your web browser to the hostname where this has been installed.
 If testing from the same server simply open http://localhost in your browser.

 ``` unix
 docker-compose up